This Chunky Guacamole Salad has all the ingredients in the classic Mexican avocado dip and makes a terrific side dish!

 How Do You Keep an Avocado from Turning Brown?

 If you’ve ever kept a bowl of guacamole in the refrigerator overnight, chances are that the exposed surface had oxidized, or turned brown.
 This is a chemical reaction that occurs when oxygen reacts with this delicious fruit.
 Not dangerous, but definitely not appealing!

 Another method is to paint a neutral oil, like olive oil, over the exposed surfaces to block oxygen from the fruit.
-But the technique I use most is to use citrus juice or a citrus based salad dressing.
-The acidic pH of lemon or lime juice prevents the enzymatic reaction that causes the oxidation of apples, pears and avocados.
-This will help minimize browning until the juice is totally absorbs, so great for short term.
+But the technique I use most is to use citrus juice or a citrus-based salad dressing.
+The acidic pH of lemon or lime juice prevents the enzymatic reaction that causes the oxidation of apples, pears, and avocados.
+This will help minimize browning until the juice is totally absorbed, so great for the short term.
 Pro-Tip: Using Sprite or 7-Up as the acid on fruit like apples or bananas won’t give the tartness that fresh citrus juice imparts.